JetBrains/teamcity-documentation/topics/server-health.md

 By default, the warning and error level results pertaining to the global configuration will be displayed on the report page as well as at the top of each page in TeamCity.

-Besides those, some items will be displayed in\-place: depending on the object causing the issue, the server health item will be reported on the Build Configuration, Template or VCS root settings page.
+Besides those, some items will be displayed in-place: depending on the object causing the issue, the server health item will be reported on the Build Configuration, Template or VCS root settings page.

 Only active items are displayed on the TeamCity pages.
 To remove an item from display, use the __hide__ option next to an item on the report page.
 For global items, this option is available in every server health message.